radujica/baloo/README.md

 ## Install
     pip install baloo

-Note that currently it has only tested on Python 3.5.2.
+Note that currently it has only been tested on Python 3.5.2.